mapfish/mapfish-print/README.md

 - Run `docker compose up -d`,
   The print will be available on port `8080` and on code modification will be built and trigger a restart.

+With that you will have a running print, when you modify the code the print will be rebuilt and restarted, and the debugging port will be opened on `5005`.

-# Create new stabilisation branch
+# Create new stabilization branch

 - Update `CHANGELOG.md`
 - Create a new branch name `x.y` from master.
-- Create a new label names `backport x.y` in the right color (GitHub: Issues->Labels->New Label).
+- Create a new label names `backport x.y` in the right color (GitHub: Issues -> Labels -> New Label).
 - Create a tag `x.y.0`.
 - On the master branch: Update the `SECURITY.md` file, add a policy for the new and old version.
 - On the master branch update the `.github/workflows/rebuild.yaml` file by adding the new branch name.